ktor-doc-jp/ktor-doc-jp/servers/configuration.md

 ktor.application.modules = [ io.ktor.samples.metrics.MetricsApplicationKt.main ]
 ```

-Ktor allows you to configure much more: from additional core configurations,
+Ktor allows you to configure much more: from additional core configurations
-to Ktor features and even custom configurations for your applications:
+to Ktor features, and even custom configurations for your applications:

 ```kotlin
 ktor {